 The problem

-A scan button in my jobs dashboard was hitting 48 seconds, and Vercel's Hobby tier kills functions at 60.
-The button triggers a FastAPI poller that fans out across 49 career boards across six ATS providers (Greenhouse, Lever, Ashby, Workday, SmartRecruiters, and a JSON-LD fallback fetcher), pulls thousands of postings, filters them, and writes the survivors to Supabase.
-One button, one scan, the whole pipeline cost visible at the click.
+A scan button in my jobs dashboard was creeping up to 48 seconds, and Vercel's Hobby tier kills functions at 60, so the margin was getting uncomfortable.
+That button triggers a FastAPI poller that fans out across 49 career boards over six ATS providers (Greenhouse, Lever, Ashby, Workday, SmartRecruiters, and a JSON-LD fallback fetcher), pulls thousands of postings, filters them, and writes the survivors to Supabase.
+One button, one scan, the whole pipeline's cost staring back at you the moment you click.

 Fix 1: actually concurrent polling